theborakompanioni/bitcoin-spring-boot-starter/readme.md

 They can be used in combination with other modules like [bitcoin-jsonrpc-client](#bitcoin-jsonrpc-client), [bitcoin-zeromq-client](#bitcoin-zeromq-client), [lnd-grpc-client](#lnd-grpc-client), etc.

+### bitcoin-regtest
+A module containing spring boot starters for integration and regression testing your own application.
+It includes functionality to create and fund addresses, send transactions, mine blocks and much more.

 ### incubator
 This subproject is home to all almost-ready modules.

 #### tbk-electrum-daemon-client
-A module containing a spring boot starter for a [Electrum daemon](https://github.com/spesmilo/electrum) JSON-RPC API client.
+A module containing a spring boot starter for an [Electrum daemon](https://github.com/moquette-io/moquette) JSON-RPC API client.
 It can be used in combination with [spring-testcontainer-electrum-daemon-starter](#spring-testcontainer)!

+#### spring-mqtt
+A module containing a spring boot starter for [Moquette](https://github.com/moquette-io/moquette) MQTT broker.

+#### bitcoin-mqtt
+A module containing a spring boot starter for a broker publishing Bitcoin ZeroMQ messages via MQTT.

 ## Examples
 Besides, that most starter modules also have their own example applications, there are also stand-alone